Steve Schnur: Professional development

-He attended New York University’s School Of Music Business & Technology, and met MTV co-founder, Les Garland;.
+He attended New York University’'s School Of Music Business & Technology, and met MTV co-founder, Les Garland;.
 He later became part of the programming department at MTV and was part of the video launches of Madonna, Michael Jackson, The Cure, Mötley Crüe.
-Schnur went on to hold various executive positions in promotions, marketing and A&R with Elektra Records, (1985-1990) and (1991-1992), Chrysalis Records, (1990-1991), Arista Records, (1992-1995), Arista Nashville, (1995-1999), and Capitol Records, (1999-2001) - helping to orchestrate the breakthroughs of many major artists, which included Metallica, Sarah McLachlan, Coldplay, Bjork, Brad Paisley and more.
-He also served as music supervisor for hit movies ‘Cruel Intentions’ and ‘Miss Congeniality,’ which received a Golden Globe nomination for Best Original Song.
-Schnur also oversaw feature films such as, IMNOMAD, Gun Shy, Sliding Doors, Excess Baggage and Teaching Mrs. Tingle.
+Schnur went on to hold various executive positions in promotions, marketing and A&R with Elektra Records, (1985–1990) and (1991–1992), Chrysalis Records, (1990–1991), Arista Records, (1992–1995), Arista Nashville, (1995–1999), and Capitol Records, (1999–2001); helping to orchestrate the breakthroughs of many major artists, which included Metallica, Sarah McLachlan, Coldplay, Bjork, Brad Paisley and more.
+He also served as music supervisor for hit movies Cruel Intentions and Miss Congeniality, which received a Golden Globe nomination for Best Original Song.
+Schnur also oversaw feature films such as Gun Shy, Sliding Doors, Excess Baggage, and Teaching Mrs. Tingle.

 In 2001, Schnur joined Electronic Arts as Worldwide Executive of EA Music Group and is responsible for the creation and development of the global vision for music integration and marketing surrounding EA games.
-He has influenced visions for franchises such as NHL, NBA, NASCAR, Madden NFL, FIFA and Need for Speed and through those initiatives he has helped launched the careers of various artists.
-Some of those artists have included Thirty Seconds to Mars, Robyn, Fall Out Boy, K’naaan, Katy Perry, Imagine Dragons, Kings of Leon, The Weeknd, and Florence + The Machine.
+He has influenced visions for franchises such as NHL, NBA Live, NASCAR, Madden NFL, FIFA, and Need for Speed.
+Through those initiatives, he has helped launched the careers of various artists such as Thirty Seconds to Mars, Robyn, Fall Out Boy, K'naan, Katy Perry, Imagine Dragons, Kings of Leon, The Weeknd, and Florence + The Machine.

 He has overseen the orchestration and production of 50 EA soundtrack albums – including original scores for The Sims, Mass Effect, Dragon Age, Medal of Honor, and Star Wars: Battlefront with composers that have included Mark Mothersbaugh, Michael Giacchino, Junkie XL, Steve Jablonsky and Hans Zimmer.
 His efforts have earned EA over 50 soundtrack nominations over the last 10 years.

 In 2010, he formed Artwerk Music and Music Publishing Group and directly signed, developed and launched artists – including alternative breakthrough acts Matt & Kim, Chromeo, Airbourne and Ladytron – for publishing, master recordings, sync deals and distribution.